-Your contact information will remain confidential and will not be shared with others.
+Your contact information is confidential and is shared with others.

 Thank you for your generosity!